ApolloTang/mynote--misc/things-2-memorize-content/dev/python/python--package-manager/pip/pip--misc-notes.md

 $ pip show <some-package>
 ```

-• Do not call `pip` directly, instead, always call it as a python parameter of `-m`:
+• Do not call `pip install` directly, instead, always call it as a python parameter of `-m`:

 ```
 python -m pip install <some-package>